-- Check if you’re eligible for government parenting payments.
+- Check whether you’re eligible for government parenting payments.

 - Look at child care options, if you plan to use child care.
 Depending on where you live and the type of child care you want, you might need to put your child’s name on a waiting list before your baby is born.
-You could also look at sharing a nanny or ask about grandparents caring for your child.
+You could also look into using a nanny or ask about grandparents caring for your child.

 - Look into parent and family services and services and support.